microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 The idea is simple: Use a [recursive decent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) to build an [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) that describes the structure of all bracket pairs.
 When a bracket is found, check the token information and skip the bracket if it is in a comment or string.
 A tokenizer allows the parser to peek and read such bracket or text tokens.

-The trick is now to only store the length of every node (and also to include text-nodes for everything that is not a bracket to cover the gaps), instead of storing absolute start/end positions.
+The trick is now to only store the length of each node (and also to have text-nodes for everything that is not a bracket to cover the gaps), instead of storing absolute start/end positions.
 With only lengths available, a bracket node at a given position can still be located efficiently in the AST!

 The following diagram shows an examplary AST with length annotations: